maurobusso/msd-app/README.md

 Lessons Learned:

-During the development of this application, I was able to learn and practice Tailwind.css and flowbite, a tailwind library.
-This greatly simplified and streamlined my experience styling the page within the app.
-Tailwind also simplified the implementation of media queries.
+During the development of this application, I was able to learn and practice Tailwind.css and flowbite which is a tailwind library.
+This greatly simplified and streamlined my experience styling the implementation of media queries.

 #